+Talking about Kiev tourist attractions, we cannot skip Andriyivsky Uzviz.
 Without any doubt, Andriyivsky (Andrew’s) Uzviz («uzviz» in Ukrainian means steep street or descent) is a very popular tourist destination in Kyiv.
 This is a steep cobbled street that winds its way up from Kontraktova Square to Volodymyrska street.
 According to the legend this is the exact spot where Apostle Andrew prophesied the foundation of great Slavic city of Kyiv, overlooking the beautiful lands lying around the hill he was standing on, hence the name of the street.
 The highlight of the Uzviz is the stunning gold and blue sight shining at the top is St. Andrew's Church.
 Andriyivsky Uzviz is a place to head to for multiple stalls selling different souvenirs and art works.

 In case you are visiting Kyiv with kids or just feel like a child still lives within yourself, pop into the Peyzazhna Alley.
 This walking zone became extremely popular among the locals after it got modernized with new beautiful playgrounds, funny wall decorations, creative benches and contemporary sculptures.
 While walking along the alley you find yourself in a wonderland of a fairytale.
 Many fun photos for your social media accounts guaranteed.

 Maydan Nezalezhnosti, is, of course, the heart of the city.
 It is the central Square of Kyiv.
+Sightseeing program in Kiev always includes this point.
 The name is translated as «Independance Square».
 Maydan Nezalezhnosti can be truly considered the beating heart of the whole country and the place where Ukraine’s struggle for independence took place.
 The Independence Square was the site of pro-independence protests in the 1990s.
 During the Orange Revolution of 2004 it was transformed into a huge tent camp and the scene of a never-ending rally.
 During the Revolution of Dignity in winter of 2013–2014 the square turned into the camp of an urban guerrilla army with massive camouflage tents, soup kitchens, stacks of firewood and tires to burn.
 Even 3 years after all the tragic events of the Revolution one still can feel the gruesome atmosphere over the main square of Kyiv, where over a 100 peaceful protesters were shot.

+We continue the list of places to visit in Kiev, and now we proceed to museums and galleries.
 National Art Museum of Ukraine (6, Hryshevskoho street, Kyiv), is located not far from Maydan Nezalezhnosti.
 One of the biggest museums in Kyiv was founded over 100 years ago and was first called the City Museum of Antiques and Art.
 The National Art Museum of Ukraine has the most representative collection of Ukrainian figurative art in the world.
 Collection of the museum numbers almost 40 thousands exhibits, among which there are masterpieces of Ukrainian painting, sculpture and graphics from Kyiv Rus age to nowadays.